simon-ritchie/apysc/docs/_sources/quick_start.md.txt

 ## Installing

-To use apysc library, Python 3.6 or the later version is required.
+To use apysc library Python 3.6 or the later version is required.

 You can use the pip command to install apysc.